stowett/stowett/README.md

 ## Objective
 I aim to join a Security Operations Center (SOC) as a Tier 1 Analyst, applying my skills in threat detection, incident response, and cloud security to protect organizations worldwide.

-## Cybersecurity Project Portfolio 🔐
+## 🔐 Cybersecurity Project Portfolio

-I'm passionate about Information Systems Management, Human Computer Interaction Design (HCID) and Cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+*Hands‑on projects bridging theory and practice to strengthen security operations and resilience.*

+I am passionate about **Information Systems Management, Human‑Computer Interaction Design (HCID), and Cybersecurity**, and thrive on solving complex challenges through hands‑on projects.
+My portfolio highlights work ranging from **vulnerability management** to **threat detection and security operations**, showcasing practical skills in building, automating, and strengthening defenses.
+Each project reflects my commitment to exploring the ever‑evolving cybersecurity landscape and applying knowledge to real‑world scenarios.

+👉 Explore the projects below to see how I’ve contributed to enhancing security operations, streamlining processes, and driving resilient solutions.

 ## 📂 Projects